skillrepos/ollama-intro/labs.md

 <br><br>

-9. Leaving the session did **not** unload the model - this shows what is still in memory, and when it will be released.
+9. Leaving the session did **not** unload the model - running the `ps` command shows what is still in memory, and when it will be released.
+Run the command.

 ```
 ollama ps